oliveiragomesphd/TrajectGuard/README.md

 # TrajectGuard: Location Risk Analysis with Multiple Aspect Trajectories (MAT)

 This repository provides an implementation for analyzing the risk of location-based attacks using the **TrajectGuard** framework.
-The project includes methods to generate combinations of location data aspects and calculate the risk of unique identification.
+The project includes methods to generate combinations of multiple aspects trajecoty data and calculate the re-identification risk and aspect risk.

 ## Table of Contents